The Just Come

 The thing in my mirror smiled once more.
 I smiled too since I knew this was all rubbish and not real.
 My smile melted when things started to change.

-A loud cracking sound, like would splintering as winds tore trees from earth, came from the other side of the mirror.
+A loud cracking sound, like wood splintering as winds tore trees from earth, came from the other side of the mirror.
 Within seconds, the room inside it began to change.
 The sky-blue paint began to peel from the walls, dozens of tiny cracks spiderwebbed along the floor.
 The lustrous bathtub behind me darkened with decay–rust built upon its spigot, paint flaked and fell, mold crawled across its sides.
 Within less than a minute, I witnessed my entire bathroom age several decades.
 All the while the “evil me” remained, its smile becoming a carnivorous grin.

 “Now Jason,” the imposter said once the room completed its transition, “look closely and tell me if this is a hallucination.”